tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

 In order to use the tpm2-pkcs11 library, you need to initialize a store.
 The store contains metadata for the library on what tokens and subordinate objects to expose.

-PKCS#11 was designed to work with smart cards, and has a few concepts that are pivitol to understanding how to use it.
+PKCS#11 was designed to work with smart cards, and has a few concepts that are pivital to understanding how to use it.
 The first concept is a *slot*.
 The slot, would be the physical smart card reader slot you would insert the smart card into.
 Then, for each slot, you can have a smart card inserted or not.
 So you could have N reader slots with X smart cards inserted where X <= N. For each smart card in X, it provides a *token*.
 The token is the actual device the PKCS#11 calls operate on.
 The token itself can be in one of two states, *initialized* or *not initialized*.

 The tpm2-pkcs11 library will always provide at least one *not-initialized* token that can be used to initialize the token.
-You can initialize the token with an external client via the PKCS11 interface call C_Initialize, like [pkcs11-tool](https://linux.die.net/man/1/pkcs11-tool) or you can use the provided [tpm2_ptool](https://github.com/tpm2-software/tpm2-pkcs11/tree/master/tools) to perform an initialization through a side-channel mechanism.
+You can initialize the token with an external client via the PKCS#11 interface call C_Initialize, like [pkcs11-tool](https://linux.die.net/man/1/pkcs11-tool) or you can use the provided [tpm2_ptool](https://github.com/tpm2-software/tpm2-pkcs11/tree/master/tools) to perform an initialization through a side-channel mechanism.

 Note, that most initializations can be done through C_Initialize() calls via tools like pkcs11-tool.
-However, more complex initializations are better handled throught tpm2_ptool.
+However, more complex initializations are better handled through tpm2_ptool.

 The tpm2-pkcs11 library requires some metadata to operate correctly.
 It stores this metadata in what is known as a *store*.
 The store is automatically searched for in the following locations:

-1. env variable TPM2_PKCS11_STORE
+1. env variable `TPM2_PKCS11_STORE`
   This is optional, and if not set is skipped.
 However, if you want a store in a custom path, this is how you set it:
   - Example: `export TPM2_PKCS11_STORE='path/to/where/i/want/the/store'`
-2. /etc/tpm2_pkcs11 or whatever was configured at build time with --with-storedir.
+2. `/etc/tpm2_pkcs11` or whatever was configured at build time with `--with-storedir`.
-3. Users $HOME/.tpm2_pkcs11 directory.
+3. Users `$HOME/.tpm2_pkcs11` directory.
 4. Current Working Directory.

 If no existing store is found, it will:
-1. If env variable TPM2_PKCS11_STORE is set, attempt to use that path directory or create it if it doesn't exist.
+1. If env variable `TPM2_PKCS11_STORE` is set, attempt to use that path directory or create it if it doesn't exist.
    On failure, it continues to number 2.
-2. /etc/tpm2_pkcs11 or whatever was configured at build time with --with-storedir.
+2. `/etc/tpm2_pkcs11` or whatever was configured at build time with --with-storedir.
-3. if $HOME is set, attempts to use that path directory.
+3. if `$HOME` is set, attempts to use that path directory.
 If the directory doesn't exist it will be created.
    This almost always exceeds for most users, so this ends up as the default store most of the time.
 If it fails, continues on to number 4.
 4. Use the Current Working Directory.